tingfengx/uoftnotes/README.md

 # uoftnotes
-Notes for some of my courses at University of Toronto The notes that are currently in edit are
+Notes for some of my courses at University of Toronto
+* The notes in this repository that are currently in edit are
-1. MAT224, Linear Algebra II
+   1. MAT224, Linear Algebra II.
+* Other notes that I participated in typesetting:
+   1. MAT237, Advanced Calculus, a short guide to theorems, lemmas and propositions.
+Available here:  https://github.com/yuchenWYC/MAT237

 ## LaTeX Code
 There were a few macros that were created and used during the type-setting process to speed up the entire process